 - Feel valued, empowered, and better connected – while staff also report that co-production results in services and processes that work more effectively and efficiently.

-Within the ICB, we engage with people and communities in a range of ways.
-Co-production is the most collaborative and empowering approach, but it sits within a broader spectrum of participation.
-Each method plays a role in ensuring people’s voices are heard and helps shape better, more responsive services.
+Within the ICB, we involve people and communities in different ways.
+Co‑production is the most collaborative and empowering approach, sitting within a wider spectrum of participation that helps ensure people’s voices shape better, more responsive services.

 We believe health and care always starts with people.
 The flower diagram below has people at the centre.
 Starting with people means focusing on what matters to them, listening to their priorities, and engaging in their own communities and spaces.
 The flower illustrates the range of participation approaches, highlighting how co-production is distinct from other forms by moving from “doing to” people, where decisions are made for them, towards “doing with” people, where decisions are made together.

-While co-production represents the highest level of partnership, the flower highlights the other types of participation that focus on different levels of involvement.
+While co-production represents the highest level of partnership, the flower highlights the other types of participation approaches that support different levels of involvement.
 These include:

 Inform: